AcuGIS/lizmap-menus/README.md

 2. Add the contents of menu.css via Lizmap admin Theme CSS UI.

-3. Drop-Down Map Only:  Add the contents of drop-down.js to your view.js file.
+3. Remove the menu types you do not wish to use.

-4. Remove the menu types you do not wish to use.
+4. <b>Drop-Down Map Only</b>:  Add the contents of drop-down.js to your view.js file.

 ### Drop-Down Menu: